rails/rails/guides/source/active_storage_overview.md

 2. Proxy

     Proxy files from the service through your application.
-Useful for CDNs such as Cloudflare.
+Useful for CDNs or HTML caching.

 ### Changing delivery method
-The delivery method can be changed globally by setting `config.active_storage.delivery_method = :proxy`.
+The delivery method can be changed globally by setting `config.active_storage.default_delivery_method = :proxy`.
 You can also change the delivery method in the model `has_one_attached :avatar, delivery_method: :proxy` and view `user.avatar.variant(resize: "100x100").deliver(:proxy)`.

 ### Changing delivery host
-When delivering assets via proxy you can set `app.config.active_storage.proxy_urls_host = "cdn.mydomain.com"` to point your assets to your CDN's domain.
-When left nil URLS will be relative.
+When delivering assets via proxy you can set `config.active_storage.proxy_delivery_method = ActiveStorage::DeliveryMethod::Proxy.new(host: 'https://cdn.domain.com')` to point your assets to your CDN domain.

 Transforming Images